 High hematocrit: The effects of different testosterone products

 Researchers have discovered that various testosterone formulations have different effects when it comes to the occurrence of erythrocytosis in patients who undergo TRT.
 For example, short-acting injectables such as IM TC and IM TE render an incidence of erythrocytosis higher than 40%.
-The other formulations have a much lower incidence and are considered safer, although the testosterone is absorbed much slower into the body.
+The other formulations have a much lower incidence and are considered safer, although testosterone is absorbed much slower into the body.

 Men who are prescribed and use transdermal gels such as AndroGel 1.62% have an approximately 13% chance of developing erythrocytosis, according to some studies.
 These types of gels can have a dose of testosterone of 20–100 mg and can be applied to the shoulder area or directly on the skin.